timvieira/blog/content/backprop-and-chainrule.md

 \nabla \mathcal{L}\left(\boldsymbol{x}, \boldsymbol{z}, \boldsymbol{\lambda}\right) = 0.
 $$

-Let's look a little closer at the gradient of the Lagrangian system. by breaking up the system into salient parts, corresponding to the different types of
+Let's look a little closer at the Lagrangian conditions by breaking up the system of equations into salient parts, corresponding to which variable types are affected.
-variables: multipliers, output, intermediate and input variables.

 **Intermediate variables** ($\boldsymbol{z}$): Optimizing the multipliers&mdash;i.e., setting the gradient of Lagrangian